The name ‘Jesus’ means “salvation of Yahweh,” In him, the salvation promised by God has arrived for His people – Matthew 1:18-21.

-In the Old Testament, the name appears first in Exodus 17:9 – “And Moses said to Joshua, Choose for us men, and go out, fight with Amalek.”
-The original name of Joshua was ‘Hoshea,’ the son of Nun, one of the twelve men that Moses sent previously to spy out the land of Canaan.
-He changed the name from ‘Hoshea’ to ‘Joshua’ – “These were the names of the men whom Moses sent to spy out the land.
-And Moses called Hoshea the son of Nun, Joshua” – (Numbers 13:1-16).
+In the Old Testament, the name ‘Jesus’ or ‘Joshua’ appears first in Exodus – “And Moses said to Joshua, choose for us men and go out, fight with Amalek.”
+That man’s original name was ‘Hoshea,’ the “son of Nun,” and one of the twelve men sent to spy out the land of Canaan.
+Later, Moses changed his name from ‘Hoshea’ to ‘Joshua’:

-Moses changed the name by prefixing the first syllable of the Hebrew name for God – Yahweh – to the name ‘Hoshea,’ thus, the leader of the nation of Israel became Ye-hoshua.
-In several of the later books of the Old Testament, the second syllable was dropped and the name shortened to ‘Yeshua.’
-The shorter form reflects growing Aramaic influences among the Jewish people after the Babylonian Captivity – (Compare – Nehemiah 8:17; Ezra 2:2).
+Moses changed the name by prefixing the first syllable from the Hebrew name for God or Yahweh to Hoshea, resulting in Ye-hoshua.
+In several of the later books of the Hebrew Bible, the second syllable was dropped, and the name was contracted to Yeshua, reflecting Aramaic influences after the Babylonian Captivity – (Nehemiah 8:17, Ezra 2:2).

 Thus, the name ‘Jesus’ means more than “savior.”
 It combines the name Yahweh with the Hebrew word for “save” or “salvation.”
 It, therefore, means “Yahweh saves” or “salvation of Yahweh.”
 Thus, the promised salvation of the One God of Israel came to fruition in his Messiah – ‘Jesus.’